-- Standard Monthly Expiration: typically the third Friday of each month from the previous twelve months; - Non-Standard Monthly Expiration Fridays ("End of Week Expirations"): the last business day of every week, typically a Friday, excluding the third Friday of each month from the previous twelve months;

-- End of Month Expirations: the last trading day of every month from the previous twelve months; - Expirations falling on Bank Holidays where Markets Are Open ("Bank Holiday Expirations"): days where banks are closed but the markets are open from the previous twelve months;63 - Remaining Expiration Days ("Daily Expirations"): All other days with an expiration from the previous twelve months that do not fall into any of the categories above (typically most Mondays through Thursdays) from the previous twelve months.
+- Standard Monthly Expiration: typically the third Friday of each month from the previous twelve months; - Non-Standard Monthly Expiration Fridays ("End of Week Expirations"): the last business day of every week, typically a Friday, excluding the third Friday of each month from the previous twelve months; - End of Month Expirations: the last trading day of every month from the previous twelve months; - Expirations falling on Bank Holidays where Markets Are Open ("Bank Holiday Expirations"): days where banks are closed but the markets are open from the previous twelve months; - Remaining Expiration Days ("Daily Expirations"): All other days with an expiration from the previous twelve months that do not fall into any of the categories above (typically most Mondays through Thursdays) from the previous twelve months.

-OCC believes these five categories are appropriate after an analysis of notional activity sent to NSCC by OCC.64 More specifically, the standard Friday monthly expiration far exceeds the needs associated with any other category.65 The remaining
+OCC believes these five categories are appropriate after an analysis of notional activity sent to NSCC by OCC.
+More specifically, the standard Friday monthly

-The Bank Holiday category recognizes that for Veterans Day and Columbus Day, the equity and equity derivative markets are open for trading, but the banking system is closed for the day.
+&lt;sup>64 The Bank Holiday category recognizes that for Veterans Day and Columbus Day, the equity and equity derivative markets are open for trading, but the banking system is closed for the day.
 Since the banking system is closed while the aforementioned markets are open, settlement at NSCC encompasses two days of equity trading and equity derivative E&A activity.
 As OCC is using NSCC deficit numbers without regard for allocation, there is a possibility of a significant outlying GSP requirement due to the settlement of two days of activity simultaneously.
 Prudence dictates retaining the capability to risk manage a day with such disparate characteristics differently.
-Additional supporting data in support of the creation of the Bank Holiday Expiration category is included as Exhibit 3E to File No. SR-OCC-2023-007.
+Additional supporting data in support of the creation of the Bank Holiday Expiration category is included as Exhibit 3E to File No. SR-OCC-2023-801.

-OCC provided its analysis of notional activity sent to NSCC by OCC in support of the creation of the five categories as Exhibit 3E to File No. SR-OCC-2023-007.
-This Exhibit 3E sets forth data related to OCC's liquidity stress testing, including Available Liquidity Resources, Minimum Cash Requirement thresholds, and/or liquidity breaches, for Sufficiency and Adequacy scenarios with and without the inclusion of the GSP.
+&lt;sup>65 OCC provided its analysis of notional activity sent to NSCC by OCC in support of the creation of the five categories as Exhibit 3E to File No. SR-OCC-2023-801.